PrathameshDhande22/Bloogo-App/README.md

 15. [React Jodit](https://xdsoft.net/jodit/) An Open Source WYSIWYG Editor using for writing the Blog.
 16. [React Select](https://react-select.com/home) Select component with create in it.
 17. [Reading Time Estimator](https://www.npmjs.com/package/reading-time-estimator) Used for Read the whole blog and estimate the time to read it.
+18. [Error Page Reference](https://colorlib.com/etc/404/colorlib-error-404-3/) From the above website the error page design has been made.
+19. [moment.js](https://momentjs.com/) JS library for date utility for giving from how many hours or minutes have been over by uploading this blog.
+20. [animista.net](https://animista.net/) For providing the CSS Animations for the Hamburger menu component.

 ## Timeline